 |State||Medical Marijuana Legalized||Recreational Marijuana Legalized|

 In addition to the eight states and D.C. that have legalized recreational marijuana, 13 states have decriminalized marijuana for adults, meaning if you’re found with a small amount of marijuana in your possession you’ll be either fined or charged with a misdemeanor instead of a felony.
 These are:

 *In Maine, adults can own and grow small amounts (up to 2.5 ounces) of marijuana.
 Selling and buying will eventually be legal (9 months from January 30, barring delays), but lawmakers need to make a regulatory system first.
 Additionally, Massachusetts lawmakers are still battling over the details of its new law.

 - North Carolina

 - Rhode Island

 And in addition to the 28 states that have legalized medical marijuana (which include the eight states and D.C. which have also legalized recreational use), 15 states which have not legalized medical marijuana but allow cannabinoid preparations (so, non-smokable cannabis) for certain people with certain medical conditions (like epilepsy) are:

 - South Carolina

-Only four states – Idaho, Kansas, Louisiana, and South Dakota – prohibit marijuana completely.
+Only three states – Idaho, Kansas, and South Dakota – prohibit marijuana completely.